 Do you conduct Skype sessions?

-OGI Potential also provides online relationship counselling or individual therapy through Skype.
-Please contact us on 3018 2863 or use the ‘Contact Us’ form on this page and our receptionist will contact you to confirm Skype details and your appointment time.
+OGI Potential also provides online relationship counselling or individual therapy through Skype/Zoom.
+We also offer Telehealth sessions.
+Please contact us on 3018 2863 or use the ‘Contact Us’ and our receptionist will contact you to confirm your details and appointment time.